 The act of squeezing the ball in order to alter the thrown or blocked ball is not allowed.

 • The act of intentionally delaying the game for more then 20 seconds will result in losing the game.

 • If both teams are stalling a reset should occur

 Out of Bounds Rule

-• If any part of the player's body touches the end lines or center line, that player shall be called "out".
+• If any part of the player's body touches the center line at any time durning the game, that player shall be called "out".

 • A headshot occurs when a player is hit directly in the head by a high thrown ball.